razorheadfx/pyflags/README.md

 TODO:
 - [ ] build parser for positionals
+- assign the values to variables declared beforehand (goflag's default behaviour)